mister-mcgee/pocket-arcade/README.md

 After [Updating the Boot Loader](#updating-the-boot-loader) and [Updating CircuitPython](#updating-circuitpython) the board should now appear as a special `CIRCUITPY` drive in your computer's file system.
 Delete all pre-existing files inside of `CIRCUITPY` and copy the unzipped contents of the repository into the top level directory.

 While plugged into a computer via USB, the Pocket Arcade will boot into `readonly` mode.
-This is indicated by a developer icon that appears during the boot sequence.
+This is indicated by a special icon that appears during the boot sequence.
+In `readonly` mode scripts scripts will be unable to write to the on-board file system, but you can still create, edit, or delete files on the board from your computer just like you would a typical drive.

-`Readonly` mode disables write access in CircuitPython, but enables write access over USB.